ytakefuji/counting-for-entomologists/README.md

    download a Miniconda3 .sh file or .exe file for Python3.8 or Python3.7 from the following site: https://docs.conda.io/en/latest/miniconda.html
-2. Double-click Miniconda3 .exe file or run the following bash command on y our terminal:
+2. Double-click Miniconda3 .exe file or run the following bash command on your terminal:
    $ bash Miniconda3XXX.sh
 3. You need to install opencv libray, type the following pip command for installation: